 Data & Methods

-- Limitations noted / implied
+- Limitations in methods / reporting

 Implications for AI Economics